 Why this resume works

-Resume Format for a Medical Assistant
+How to Format a Medical Assistant Resume

 Aside from the actual content of your resume, the formatting you use determines whether a hiring manager will seriously consider your medical assistant resume.
 When formatted correctly, your resume will be easy to read, have a logical flow, and be complete.